 4. polarsea360.com – an extensive online magazine that expands on the series and features more than a hundred contributions from adventurers, scientist, artists and locals living and traveling along the Northwest Passage.

 The Polar Sea 360 and the Polar Sea App exist alongside a ten-part documentary series.
-The Polar Sea mobile app features a VR mode that allows users to experience the short films via Cardboard VR viewers.
+The app features a VR mode that allows users to experience the short films via Cardboard VR viewers.
 Downloadable elements displayed with the Oculus Rift complete the list of viewing mediums for what may be the world’s most diverse documentary experience.

 6, 7, 10, 14 and 24 Camera Systems Are Available In Any Combination

 The most versatile line-up of any 360 video production equipment on the planet, ready for any scenario from multiple vantage points.360Rize Works Magic More Than Anybody Else